CCTV Rules for Society- CCTV Rules and Regulations in India

 Under CCTV rules and regulations in India, societies must handle footage carefully:

-• Standard retention is between 30 to 90 days, depending on the society’s policy.
+• Standard retention is between 30 and 90 days, depending on the society’s policy.

 • Footage should be used exclusively for security purposes or legal investigations.